-Marital stress can upend every part of your life, from your income to your legal obligations to even your property rights.
-In the event that strife results in a divorce, courts have the authority to split these assets as they see fit—and not always in a way that seems fair to both involved parties.
+Marital stress can upend every part of your life, from your income to your legal obligations and even your property rights.
+In the event that strife results in a divorce, courts have the authority to split marital assets as they see fit, which is not always in a way that seems fair to both involved parties.

-One way for you to retain some level of control over these complex issues and protect your interests in case of a divorce is to enter into a prenuptial agreement.
+One way for you to retain some level of control over these complex issues and protect your interests in case of a divorce is to enter into a prenuptial agreement with your future spouse.
 These contracts carry the force of law and can work to preserve assets, answer questions concerning alimony, and even divide financial assets and debts.
-In addition, a prenuptial agreement could set newlyweds off on the right foot before their marriage creates any legal bonds.
+In addition, a prenup could set newlyweds off on the right foot before their marriage creates any legal bonds.

-Courts always hesitate to interfere in an individual’s right to contract and are therefore likely to incorporate any valid prenuptial agreement into a divorce decree.
-A Marietta pre-marital agreement attorney could provide further clarification on the scope and affect an individual party’s contract could have.
+Courts always hesitate to interfere in an individual’s right to contract and are therefore likely to incorporate any valid prenup into a divorce decree.
+A local attorney can provide further clarification on the scope and affect an individual pre-marital agreement could have.

 While newlyweds’ minds should be on their immediate future together, imagining what could happen in case of a divorce may be beneficial in a number of ways.
-While often viewed as unromantic, a Marietta prenuptial agreement could, in fact, contribute to a harmonious relationship free from doubt or bitterness, and the services of a dedicated lawyer could help facilitate that happy resolution.
+While often viewed as unromantic, a prenup contract could actually contribute to a harmonious relationship free from doubt or bitterness, and the services of a dedicated Marietta lawyer could help facilitate that happy resolution.

-However, a prenuptial agreement could render this process moot.
-If the two parties enter a prenuptial agreement that makes a preemptive and fair decision on how to resolve these issues, the court would consider the matter settled.
+However, a prenuptial contract could render this process moot.
+If the two parties enter a prenup that makes a preemptive and fair decision on how to resolve these issues, the court would consider the matter settled.
 This can serve to greatly shorten any potential divorce case, saving both parties thousands of dollars and a great deal of stress.

-As a result, a prenuptial agreement could help prevent a marriage from becoming a nasty, contentious battle.
-When both parties are aware of the consequences of divorce and the key issues of that divorce are already settled, the chances of a divorce may decrease dramatically.
+As a result, a pre-marital agreement could help prevent a marriage from becoming a nasty, contentious battle.
+When both parties are aware of the consequences of divorce and the key issues of that divorce are already settled, the chances of the marriage dissolving may decrease dramatically.

-Any marriage is a serious matter that should never be taken lightly.
-Even you and your partner are madly in love and possess little in term of assets at the time of your marriage, circumstances may change and serious questions may arise later on.
-As such, it could benefit both of you to enter into a prenuptial agreement that would provide certainty and stability.
+Any marriage is a serious legal matter that should never be taken lightly.
+Even if you and your partner are madly in love and possess little in terms of assets at the time of your marriage, circumstances may change, and serious questions may arise later on.
+As such, it could benefit both of you to enter into a prenup that would provide certainty and stability.

-A Marietta prenuptial agreements lawyer could help provide these benefits by working with you to identify your goals, put those goals on paper, and create a legally enforceable document that would protect your legal rights in case of a divorce.
-Contact an attorney today to discuss your options.
+A Marietta prenuptial agreements lawyer can help identify your goals, put those goals on paper, and create a legally enforceable document that would protect your legal rights in the event of divorce.
+Contact our team today to discuss your options.